Warning notification:Warning

 The main treatments are:

-• medicine that stops your thyroid producing too much of the thyroid hormones
+• medicine to stop your thyroid producing extra thyroid hormones

-• radioiodine treatment – where a type of radiotherapy is used to destroy cells in the thyroid, reducing its ability to produce thyroid hormones
+• radioiodine treatment to reduce the thyroid's ability to produce hormones

-• surgery to remove some or all of your thyroid, so that it no longer produces thyroid hormones
+• surgery - to remove some of the thyroid

-Each of these treatments has benefits and drawbacks.
-A specialist in hormonal conditions (endocrinologist) will discuss which treatment is best for you.
+A specialist in hormonal conditions (endocrinologist) will talk to you about the best treatments for you.

 Treatment for an overactive thyroid